 Earth

-So far, no bird known can match the flying speed of a Peregrine falcon in its hunting dive.
+So far, no bird is known to match the flying speed of a Peregrine falcon in its hunting dive.
 The Peregrine falcon is the fastest bird – and in fact the fastest animal on Earth – when in a dive.
-As it executes this dive, the Peregrine falcon soars to a great height, then dives steeply at speeds of over 200 miles (320 km) per hour.
+As it executes this dive, the Peregrine falcon soars to a great height, then dives steeply at speeds of up to 240 miles (386 km) per hour.
 The video above gives you an idea of how fast this is, as seen from the falcon’s point of view.

 The Peregrine falcon’s diving speed is amazing.
-But this bird doesn’t make the top 10 when traveling in level flight.
+And yet, this bird doesn’t make the top 10 when traveling in level flight.
 Studies have clocked an Indian bird, the spine-tailed swift, at over 100 miles (160 km) per hour.
-To see more of the world’s fastest birds while traveling at level flight, see this link.
+Visit The Travel Almanac to see more of the world’s fastest birds while traveling at level flight.

 What about other birds?
-Scientists who’ve tracked birds with Doppler radar say most birds cruise along at somewhere around 40 kilometers (25 miles) an hour.
+Scientists who’ve tracked birds with Doppler radar say most birds cruise along at somewhere around 25 miles (40 km) an hour.
 But ducks and other waterfowl often fly twice that fast.
 So do racing pigeons.
 A headwind or tailwind will change a bird’s speed.
 Also, birds fly faster when they’re chasing prey or escaping a predator.

-Bottom line: The Peregrine falcon is the world’s fastest bird.
-Video from the BBC.
+Bottom line: The Peregrine falcon is the world’s fastest bird – when in a hunting dive – and the world’s fastest animal.
+See a video from the BBC.

 Posted